 Assets of Intergenerational Significance (AIS): To date, 279 sites have been declared as environmental AIS to protect important habitat for 108 species.
-45 Conservation Action Plans have been approved and published.
-An additional 27 Conservation Action Plans are ready to be published with a further 39 to progress to public exhibition in the near future.

-Recruitment of 50 new roles dedicated to managing declared AIS sites commenced in December 2022.
+Seventy-two (72) Conservation Action Plans have been approved and published.
+A further 39 will progress to public exhibition in the near future.
+Recruitment of 50 new roles dedicated to managing declared AIS sites is largely complete, with staff beginning to onboard in April.